-During our year ended December 31, 2019, our audit committee held 6 meetings.
-The members of our audit committee are Martin J. Joyce, Ben R. Bronstein, M.D. and Jesse I. Treu, Ph.D., each of whom is a non-employee member of the Board of Directors.
+During our year ended December 31, 2020, our audit committee held 4 meetings.
+The current members of our audit committee are Martin J. Joyce, M.B.A., Ben R. Bronstein, M.D. and Gary Phillips, M.D., each of whom is a non-employee member of the Board of Directors.
 Mr. Joyce serves as the chair of the audit committee.
+Dr. Phillips replaced Jesse Treu, Ph.D. as a member of our audit committee following Dr. Treu's resignation as a director in January 2021.